Shamshera: Plot

-1896: Balli is a tribesman from the Khameran tribe, who aspires to become a cop where he is asked to provide a test, to a conniving Indian cop named Shudh Singh.
+1896: Balli is a tribesman from the Khameran tribe, who aspires to become a policeman.
+He is asked to provide a test to a conniving Indian police officer named Shudh Singh.
 Shudh Singh asks him to beat a child to prove his worth, but Balli refuses and takes the child's place and bears the punishment.
 That night, Balli learns about his father Shamshera's past.

 1871: Shamshera is a Khameran tribesman, who along with his people was oppressed by the people of Kaza because of caste and status discrimination.
-Due to this, Shamshera counterattacks and pillages the kingdom, which leads to Kaza, creating a fearful reputation against the Khamerans.
-The kings and the wealthy men of the empire seek the help of the British to drive away the Khameran tribe from their village forest.
+Due to this, Shamshera counterattacks and pillages the kingdom, which leads to Kaza creating a hatred against the Khamerans.
+The King and the wealthy men of the empire seek the help of the British to drive away the Khameran tribe from their village forest.
 The British accept the deal in exchange for 5000 gold coins.

 The British attack the Khameran tribe, but Shamshera and the tribal people fight valiantly and the British flee.
-Shamshera receives a message that their tribe could live peacefully and regain their lost respect if they promised to stop plundering Kaza and move to a fortress outside the city premises.
-Shamshera and his men arrive at the forest where they realize that it is a trap led by Shudh Singh, and are captured where they are tortured mercilessly.
+Shamshera receives a message that their tribe could live peacefully and have their respect if they promised to stop plundering Kaza and move to a fortress outside the city premises.
+Shamshera and his men arrive at the fortress where they realize that it is a trap led by Shudh Singh.
+They are captured and are tortured mercilessly.
 Shamshera is told by the British to provide 10,000 gold coins, in exchange for sparing the Khameran tribe.

 Realizing that the deal would be difficult to achieve inside the fortress.
-Shamshera forms a plan to help the tribe escape from the fortress, but to no avail where he tells his wife about his plan to frame himself as a traitor and also tells her to cook-up a story to save the tribe from getting killed.
-Shamshera tries to escape by climbing the wall of the fortress where the officers-in-charge spots Shamshera and shoots him, leaving Shamshera wounded and later getting hanged by Shudh Singh.
+Shamshera forms a plan to help the tribe escape from the fortress, but to no avail.
+Then he tells his wife about his plan to frame himself as a traitor and tells her to cook-up a story to save the tribe from getting killed.
+Shamshera tries to escape by climbing the wall of the fortress where the officer-in-charge spots Shamshera and shoots him, leaving Shamshera wounded and later getting hanged by Shudh Singh.
 Believing that Shamshera is a traitor, the tribe develops a hatred against him, thus leaving the truth to be buried.